-Fundera was established as a platform where businesses and investors could meet each other and form partnerships.
+Fundera was established in 2013 and is a New York-based online loan aggregator that helps unite prospective borrowers with lenders that want to work with them.
 It was essentially a business funding matchmaker where investors find businesses worth investing in.
-Read on for our Fundera review!
+Read on for our Fundera review.

 Fundera doesn’t offer products like short-term loans or financial services.
 Instead, the investors that it matches business owners with offer a range of products such as:

 - Lines of credit

 - Merchant cash advances

 - Personal loans